jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/property_edit/index.rst

 .. image:: ../../img/propertyedit.png

-.. note:: To start using this widget, make sure to add ``property_edit`` as a widget specifier, when installing
+.. note:: To start using this widget, make sure to specify ``property_edit`` as an extra, when installing
           accwidgets, or use ``all-widgets``.
 More on :ref:`install:Specifying dependencies`.

 :class:`~accwidgets.property_edit.PropertyEdit` allows interacting with multiple fields of the same property